bag-epl/bag-epl-fhir/input/pagecontent/index.md

 ### Introduction

-CH ePL is a project of the Swiss Federal Office of Public Health (FOPH), to enable to receive IDMP/FHIR based medicinal product information from Swissmedic and the marketing authorisation holders.
+CH EPL is a project of the Swiss Federal Office of Public Health (FOPH), to enable to receive IDMP/FHIR based medicinal product information from Swissmedic and the marketing authorisation holders and to export the Spezialitätenliste in FHIR